Skip to the final section for a quick, spoiler-free rating.

 Do I recommend Legend of Two Sisters in the Chaos?
 Hard no, unless you really, really want to see more of Meng Ziyi, Wang Zhuocheng, or Aarif Rahman and have watched everything else they acted in.
 (And I guess Li Yitong as well, but I only knew her from her minor role in season 2 of Cinderella Chef.
 She was all right in that.)

-Legend of Two Sisters had a great story that was executed poorly, and a cast of incredible talents that somehow had very little chemistry with each other.
+Legend of Two Sisters is a good story that’s executed poorly, and a cast of incredible talents that somehow have very little chemistry with each other.
 The plot is riddled with pacing issues and cliches.
 The characters are unable to either communicate with each other, or respect each other’s choices and wishes, or both.
 A lot of the scenes and dialogues are redundant more often than not, and you can see certain “twists” coming a mile away.

 On the other hand, if you really want more content from any of the four main actors, or if you just want something playing in the background or enjoy nice looking ancient Chinese costumes and set designs, Legend of Two Sisters may be worth a watch.
 If not, you’re not missing anything by giving this one a pass.